microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/group-post-groups.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Use this API to create a new [group](../resources/group.md) as specified in the request body.
+Ceate a new [group](../resources/group.md) as specified in the request body.
 You can create one of the following groups:

 * Office 365 Group (unified group)
 * Security group